Julius Leber: Arrest and execution

 Leber was betrayed by an informer among an underground communist group led by Anton Saefkow, with whom he had sought contact.
 He was arrested by the Gestapo on 5 July 1944, fifteen days before Stauffenberg's attempt on Hitler's life in the Wolf's Lair in East Prussia.
 On 20 October, Leber was accused in a trial before the Volksgerichtshof alongside Adolf Reichwein, Hermann Maass and Gustav Dahrendorf.
-Leber was sentenced to death, and executed on 5 January 1945 at Plötzensee Prison in Berlin.
+Leber was condemned to death and hanged on 5 January 1945 at Plötzensee Prison in Berlin.